Architecture

 sardanioss/net | golang.org/x/net | Various small fixes for the http2 interaction. |

 These are pinned in go.mod.
-For local dev you can use go.work to point at a local checkout of the fork.
+For local development, point a go.work file at a local checkout of any fork.

 Request flow